 Within the past decade the number — and sometimes seriousness — of performance injuries has grown.
 This is an issue all musicians at all levels of accomplishment need to take seriously.
-The information on this page is provided to offer you resources, whether you have an injury or not.
+The information on this page is provided to offer you resources to address both injury prevention and avoidance of it.

 If you believe you are developing a performance injury, please confer with your studio instructor and ensemble director(s).
 Please also take advantage of resources and services available on campus to help you.

 Appointments can be made with Counseling, Health, and Wellness Services (CHWS, located on the second floor of the Wheelock Student Center) online, or by calling 253.879.1555.
 You also may need to make an appointment through the School of Physical Therapy (located on the first floor of Weyerhaeuser Hall, (253)879-3180); referrals are not required.

 Follow this link for a list of resources for physical therapy clinics that specialize in treating musicians in the Seattle/Tacoma area.

 The Musician's Health website is an excellent resource that encompasses Musician’s health, providing information on health problems seen in musicians, self-care for the musician, nutritional issues, stretches and exercises and more.